|

 What is methoprene**?

-Methoprene is a chemical that
+Methoprene is a chemical that interferes

-interferes with the development of insects,
+with the development of insects and some closely

-and some related arthropods.
-There are a
+related arthropods.
+There are a number of similar

-way and they are all called insect
+chemicals that act this way and they are all

-growth regulators (IGRs)
+called insect growth regulators (IGRs)

 because they stop normal insect growth and

 development.
-So, for example, if a larval
+So, for example, if a larval flea

-flea (right) is exposed to methoprene it
+(right) is exposed to methoprene it will not

-will not complete development to an
+complete development to an adult flea and

-Manufacturers often refer to this as "breaking
+will eventually die.
+Manufacturers often refer to

-the flea's life cycle".
+this as "breaking the flea's life cycle".

-** also sometimes called by the
+** also sometimes called by the trade

-trade name Precor
+name Precor

 |